Science and Technology on a Mission!

 * Perform other duties as assigned.

-* Experience in parallel computing or related field.
+* Experience in high performance computing, parallel programing, or cloud computing.

 Pre-Employment Drug Test: External applicant(s) selected for this position will be required to pass a post-offer, pre-employment drug test.
 This includes testing for use of marijuana as Federal Law applies to us as a Federal Contractor.